Dodgers bash seven homers in rout of Rockies

 Joc Pederson and Chris Taylor each hit two of the Dodgers' seven home runs and had three hits apiece, and host Los Angeles beat the Colorado Rockies 16-9 on Monday night.
 Pederson had five RBIs but was injured in the fifth inning when he ran into the short wall in right as he caught Charlie Blackmon's potential home run ball.
 Pederson fell in pain but managed to throw the ball to the relay man as he lay on his back.

 He was attended to by trainers and walked off under his own power.
 Enrique Hernandez entered the game in his place.
-After the game, Pederson said that he merely lost his breath and experienced cramps.
-He added that he thought nothing was broken, though he didn't have X-rays.
 Corey Seager and Matt Beaty homered and had two hits each, Chase Bellinger also connected, and Gavin Lux had two hits for Los Angeles in his major league debut.

 Trevor Story homered among his two hits, Nolan Arenado, Ian Desmond and Ryan McMahon also went deep, and Daniel Murphy and Blackmon had three hits apiece for the Rockies.
 Colorado has lost seven straight.
 Desmond also pitched a scoreless eighth.